Understanding Pipeline Skids: Types, Benefits, and Applications

 Pressure Vessel

-What is a skid in the pipeline?
+What is a Pipeline Skid?

-Types of Skids in Pipelines
+Types of Pipeline Skids

 Metering Skids:

-Purpose: These skids are designed to measure the quantity of fluid or gas passing through the pipeline.
-They ensure accurate billing, allocation, and regulatory compliance.
+Metering skids are designed to measure the volume or flow of fluid or gas passing through the pipeline.
+They are crucial for accurate billing, regulatory compliance, and monitoring pipeline performance.
+Typically, metering skids include flow meters, control valves, and data acquisition systems.

 Dosing Skids: